For a complete list of Residential Life and Student Housing Policies, see the 2015-2016 Residential Life Policies (PDF)

 CTX Residential Students not assigned to a room are considered “guests.”
 You may host an overnight guest in your room provided:

 All guests are the responsibility of the resident with whom they are staying and are bound by the same principles, guidelines, and rules that apply to residents.
-A guest may stay for no longer than three continuous nights in any seven day period and no more than six nights per month.
+A guest may stay for no longer than three continuous nights in any seven day period and no more than six nights per semester.
 Overnight guests are not permitted during final examination days, or during vacation periods and other days established by the University.

 Do members of the opposite sex need to be out of the room at a certain time?

 Residence hall visitation hours by members of the opposite sex to individual rooms and hallways, upon invitation by the resident are set within the established guidelines:

 All residence halls are fully furnished.
 You will need to bring bed and bath linens along with any other personal items which you may wish to decorate your room.
 Command Strips or small tacks that will not damage the paint are recommended for adhering posters and other decorations to painted surfaces.
 Sticky-tac, tape, nails, screws, are not to be used to adhere items to the walls.

 What items are not allowed in the student rooms?

 Possession of cooking appliances and devices are prohibited.
 The only permissible appliances are blenders and coffeemakers.
 Lit candles, incense, and other combustible materials may not be used in any residential room and/or facility.
 Pets are not allowed in the residence halls, the exception are fish which are permitted with the mutual consent of roommates.
 The prohibition on pets includes all mammals, birds, and reptiles.
 The prohibition on pets does not apply to certified service animals.

 What furniture is in my room?

 All residence halls are fully furnished.
 Each room in a residence hall contains three extra-long beds (36X80), three desks, three desk chairs, three chest of drawers, microwave, small refrigerator and freezer, and one entertainment center.